robm26/efficiencydemos/README.md

 See further pricing notes at the bottom.*

 ### Report Management Demo
+1. cd into the [reportmgmt](./reportmgmt/) folder.
-1. View the model and example data.
+2. View the model and example data.
-2. Run the script to update the status and date for one of the entries:
+3. Run this script to update the status and date for one of the entries:
 ```
 update_report_statusdate.sh 9D2B 9D2B#meta Pending#2019-10-05
 ```